July 5, 2022 | Business insights

 Whether it’s through more regular auditing, better hiring and training policies, employee assessment and empowerment, or integrating better scheduling technology—or ideally, all of the above—commit to making 2022 the year you optimize your staffing procedures.
 Just because the industry is in flux with turnover, it doesn’t mean your location has to suffer.

 Of course, implementing many of these new policies and systems can require substantial investment, of both time and money.
-A financial partner who understands the unique financial needs of a QSR franchise, like Minnesota Bank & Trust, can help set you up for success this year.
+A financial partner who understands the unique financial needs of a QSR franchise, like Minnesota Bank & Trust, a division of HTLF Bank, can help set you up for success this year.
 Connect with a commercial banker who can help you plan for smart QSR staffing investments today!